gjjaswanth/Analog_Design/README.md

 # Analog_Design
-In this repository i will share my projects of analog design
+Here I will share my projects of analog design

 We designed 5T opamp.
+The projects are under progress